robenkleene/audio-references/reaktor/reaktor-logic.md

 1. Select the MIDI region and view the Editor (`E`).
 2. Make sure automation is visible in the Editor by clicking the `Show/Hide Automation` icon in the Editor toolbar (`A`).
 3. Make sure `Region` is selected in the `Automation/MIDI` area, and choose `Program Change` from the parameter pop-up menu.

+### Program Change

+- `Num` corresponds to Banks
+- `Val` corresponds to Snapshots

+#### Tips

+- Logic starts its numbering schemes from `0` whereas Reaktor starts them from `1`.
+So for bank and snapshot numbering, subtract one from the Reaktor value to get the Logic value.